lagoproject/rp_ecosystem/README.md

 # rp\_ecosystem

-## What is LAGO Ecosystem?
+## What is Red Pitaya (rp) Ecosystem?

-Lago Ecosystem is a build system for quick prototyping and working with the Zynq SoCs.
+rp\_ecosystem is a build system for quick prototyping and working with the Zynq SoCs on the Red Pitaya instrument.

 ## Quickstart with the [Red Pitaya](http://redpitaya.com)